-For detailed information on how we handle your personal data, please read the Employee Privacy Notice which is available here https://www.deel.com/eor-privacy.

-The Employee Privacy Notice outlines our practices for collecting, processing, and protecting your personal data.
+To provide you with detailed information on how we handle your personal data, please read the Employee Privacy Notice which is available here: EOR Privacy Policy | Deel.
+The Employee Privacy Notice outlines our practices for collecting, processing, and protecting your personal data, and may be amended from time to time.